 FIDO2 Reset

-It is possible to reset the FIDO2 application on YubiKeys that support FIDO2.
-A reset will remove any credentials and set the application to "no PIN".
+The FIDO2 application can be reset on all YubiKeys that support FIDO2.
+A reset will remove any credentials present and set the application to the "no PIN" state.

 However, there are some caveats:

-- The YubiKey will no longer be able to perform authentication with credentials previously created with the FIDO2 application by that YubiKey.
+- The YubiKey will no longer be able to perform authentication with credentials that were removed from the FIDO2 application during the reset.

 - The process of resetting is a bit complicated; the .NET YubiKey API does not include a